rafgraph/detect-it/README.md

 - A touch capable Windows computer (both when it's used as a regular computer, and when in tablet mode, e.g. Microsoft Surface without a keyboard)
 - A Samsung Galaxy Note with stylus
 - All iPads now that they support a mouse and keyboard (note that Apple makes it impossible to know if a mouse or keyboard is attached, so iPads are always treated as a `hybrid` with `primaryInput` `touch`)

-#### Detection limitations

-These detections are limited by how the browser presents itself (the APIs it exposes and how it responds to media queries) so there is the potential for errors.
-As anyone who has done web development knows, browsers are quirky and they don't always behave in expected ways, so **Detect It uses real world browser behavior to triangulate the `deviceType` and `primaryInput`.** For more on this see the comments in the [source code](https://github.com/rafgraph/detect-it/blob/main/src/index.ts) for notes about detecting the device type.
-Also, [tests](https://github.com/rafgraph/detect-it/tree/main/src/__tests__) have been written to mock a number of different browser behaviors and edge cases.
-Cloning this repo and running `npm test` will provide insight into how `detect-it` will preform on different devices.